luantorrex/donat-api/README.md

 # To Do:
-- Rate of cases per million of habitants;
 - Use 'lat' and 'long' data for visual insights;
 - Register and login system;
 - Autentication method with Twitter or Facebook account;